Modern Standard Arabic

 Course description

 This course is designed for students who have sound knowledge of the foundations of Arabic grammar and have a good repertoire of frequently used vocabulary.
 Students will improve these skills and develop their written and spoken communicative abilities by exploring different contexts and subjects.
 Term 1 will introduce students to different verbal forms and their nuances and will hone students' dictionary skills, as well as aiding them in expressing their opinion about social and political issues.
-The second term will continue with the study of verb forms and their uses, along with other more complex structures, and will introduce students to some well-known literary figures from the Arab world.
-By the end of the second term students should have reached Level B1 of the Common European Framework of Reference for Languages.
+The second and third terms will continue with the study of verb forms and their uses, along with other more complex structures, and will introduce students to some well-known literary figures from the Arab world.
+By the end of the course, students should have reached Level B1 of the Common European Framework of Reference for Languages.

 Course books: